dkreft/github-search/README.md

 # github-search

-This is a technical interview homework problem given by MasterCard.
+This is a technical interview homework problem given by MasterCard—a single-page application that prompts the user to sign-in via GitHub OAuth, and once authenticated, provides a simple input that takes a GitHub username.
+If the entered username is valid, that user's avatar, name, and a paginated list of repsitories will be displayed.

 ## Assignment

 Write a small web app that consumes the GitHub repositories API and displays a searchable filtered list on the screen.

 The task is to display the repositories and allow the user to filter through the repositories.
 Use the [GitHub V4 API](https://developer.github.com/v4/) to fetch repositories per user.

 ### For example

 Imagine you have a simple UI with a search field and a list that is rendered below the search field.
-When you type in a given users name, you will get a list of repositories that may match the search query.
+When you type in a given user's name, you will get a list of repositories that may match the search query.

 You can structure the UI any way you want.
-Bonus points will be given for use of custom CSS which gives us insight to your CSS skills athe addition of dark mode would also be a nice indication of the above).
+Bonus points will be given for use of custom CSS which gives us insight to your CSS skills (the addition of dark mode would also be a nice indication of the above).

 ### IMPORTANT